osherjacobs/LabWork_Findings/README.md

 ### Research Philosophy

-This research operates at the **no-patch boundary** — where Microsoft has made a deliberate architectural or compatibility decision that leaves an exploitable gap, and where no direct vendor remediation is expected under the current boundary classification.
+This research strives to operate at the **no-patch boundary** — where Microsoft has made a deliberate architectural or compatibility decision that leaves an exploitable gap, and where no direct vendor remediation is expected under the current boundary classification.

 Three classes of finding are in scope: